nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 title: User Guide
 ---

-TrackO is a **desktop app built for small business owners to help them manage customer contacts and orders, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
+TrackO is a **desktop app built for small business owners to help them manage orders and their inventory, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
 If you prefer and are fast at typing, TrackO can get your order and inventory management tasks done faster than traditional GUI apps.

 * Table of Contents
   {:toc}